mauroservienti/milestone.github.io/_posts/topology-changes.md

 ## Conclusion

 Evolving a system, it's not only a matter of updating contracts and interfaces or upgrading data structures.
-Changes, like the topology once, can break the system's backward compatibility or alter the system's behaviors.
+Topology changes can break the system's backward compatibility or alter the system's behaviors.

 As with all things distributed systems, it's essential to start by analyzing the desired changes impact on message senders and publishers, recipients and subscribers, and the infrastructure.

 ---